Maasai people: Body modification

 The piercing and stretching of earlobes are common among the Maasai as with other tribes, and both men and women wear metal hoops on their stretched earlobes.
 Various materials have been used to both pierce and stretch the lobes, including thorns for piercing, twigs, bundles of twigs, stones, the cross-section of elephant tusks and empty film canisters.
 Women wear various forms of beaded ornaments in both the ear lobe and smaller piercings at the top of the ear.
-Among Maasai males, circumcision is practised as a ritual of transition from boyhood to manhood.
+Among Maasai males, circumcision is practiced as a ritual of transition from boyhood to manhood.
 Women are also circumcised (as described below in social organisation).

 This belief and practice are not unique to the Maasai.
 In rural Kenya, a group of 95 children aged between six months and two years were examined in 1991/92.
 87% were found to have undergone the removal of one or more deciduous canine tooth buds.
 In an older age group (3–7 years of age), 72% of the 111 children examined exhibited missing mandibular or maxillary deciduous canines.